tango-controls/rfc/2/README.md

   the Device State *read value* SHALL be set to ALARM.
 However, this behaviour MAY be overridden by user code in a Device Server implementation.

-Value of Device's State attribute MAY impact how the Device object responds to:
+Value of Device's State Attribute MAY impact how the Device object responds to:

 * Reading and writing of its Attribute or Pipe
 * Calling a Command